DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 This blog post will be a lot less driven by theory, and a lot more by experimentation, tweaking, trial and error :)

+We will see how to sample light in the shader, how to add some eye candy (light color, absorption, etc...) and how to improve performance as well as reducing the visual artefacts.

 ## Light Support

 Right now, the light is hardcoded in the shader.
-In the [demo](/), I decided to let the user control the lighting using the mouse.
+It's not user friendly and our shader doesn't interact with Three.js lights.

-Using a `ShaderMaterial`, it's possible to directly re-use the lights added in the Scene Graph.
-For simplicity, we are only going to handle the [PointLight](https://threejs.org/docs/#api/en/lights/PointLight) case.
-We can modify our material to ask Three.js to send light uniforms:
+Using a `ShaderMaterial`, it's possible to directly re-use the lights added in the scene.
+For simplicity, we are only going to handle [PointLights](https://threejs.org/docs/#api/en/lights/PointLight).

+Let's modify our material and our shader to receive the lights information from the scene;

 _material.js_